 [(*) Editor’s note: See The Books of Magic: Curiosity Kills.]

-All of the group followed the teacher’s lead as she bobbed up and down on toe touches.
-Emma Peel glanced up at the class and noticed Patsy with a frown.
-“One-two, one-two…” she continued to count off as she walked to the girl, concern on her face.
+The entire group followed Mrs. Peel’s lead, following her bouncing up and down on toe touches.
+Emma Peel glanced up at the class and noticed Patsy’s struggle, her face creasing with concern.
+“One-two, one-two…” she counted, making her way toward Patsy.

-“Miss Ambrose, why are you not staying up with the class?”
-Mrs. Peel asked, one hand feeling the student’s forehead as she knelt.
-“Are you feeling all right?”
+“Miss Ambrose, why are you falling behind?”
+Mrs. Peel asked, placing a hand on the student’s forehead as she knelt down.
+“Are you feeling unwell?”

 “Get away from me!”
 Patsy suddenly shouted, her small fist lashing out in blind anger.